44-566-Machine-Learning-S24/ml-s24-project-CarterPlenge/Final Submission/ANALYSIS.md

 With this I knew my model was doing a fair job predicting sun, rain, and snow so I tried to create features that would help it predict fog and drizzle, the previous day's temperature, and tried it out in a [notebook](https://github.com/44-566-Machine-Learning-S24/ml-s24-project-CarterPlenge/blob/master/Final%20Submission/Milestone%203%20revised.ipynb) (it's messy as it is a modified version of milestone 3 and the comparison was done by having both, this notebook and notebook 3, open at the same time) but the results were nothing of note and I haven't managed to predict fog or drizzle yet.
 I think this is mainly due to the lack of fog (5), drizzle (53), and snow (23) instances.
 While I did make a model that predicted snow, drizzle would be difficult to differentiate between the two largest categories, sun and rain, and fog only has 5 instances.

+### Future Improvements
+Something that I think could be improved upon is detecting drizzle.
+There are 53 instances of it but it is difficult to separate from sun and rain.
+It might be possible to apply some sort of transformation that would separate them more.

 Portal back to [ReadMe](https://github.com/44-566-Machine-Learning-S24/ml-s24-project-CarterPlenge?tab=readme-ov-file#analysis)